 There are a number of benefits of debt counselling.
 I will list down the most significant ones for you.

-- Your creditors will no longer be able to take actions against you if you are in debt counseling.
+- Your creditors will no longer be able to take action against you if you are in debt counselling.

 - Your creditors can not contact you directly.

-- You do not have to worry about people finding out that you went through debt counseling.
-This is mainly because there is no permanent record kept of individuals who undergo debt counseling.
+- You do not have to worry about people finding out that you went through debt counselling.
+This is mainly because there is no permanent record kept of individuals who undergo debt counselling.